Outsourced Accounting for Estonian OÜs

 How do you track deadlines?

 A professional firm has a deadline management system.
-Ask how they guarantee TSD by 10th and KMD by 20th.
+Ask to see it or ask how they guarantee TSD by 10th and KMD by 20th.

 What software do you use?